1998 Winter Olympics: Media

 The Nagano Olympics were covered by more than 10,000 members of the media, including 8,329 accredited journalists, of which 2,586 were from newspaper media and 5,743 television and radio journalists.
 The Organizing Committee established a Main Press Center (MPC), over two buildings, and 17 annexes throughout the different sites.
 The International Broadcast Centre (IBC) was a temporary one-storey facility constructed on the grounds of a former textile mill in the immediate vicinity of the MPC and Big Hat.
 A wide range of general services, such as a restaurants, cafeterias, banks, post offices and a medical clinics were available at the IBC.
 The IBC was later converted into a departament store, K's Town Wakasato Store.

 The MBC, which is today the Wakasato Civic Cultural Center, was built beside Big Hat, the main ice hockey venue.
 The MBC had a surface area of 42,728 m^{2}, with one principal room for 600 journalists of 1430m^{2} and another of 5100m^{2} that was rented by various press agencies.
 The largest press offices at the Games were Kyodo News, Associated Press, Agence France-Presse, Reuters, and Deutsche Presse-Agentur.
 The MBC also included a press conference room for 600 people.

 The host broadcaster for the Games, the Olympic Radio and Televisions Organization (ORTO'98) was established as a separate organization within NAOC, the organizing committee.
 ORTO'98 was joint-venture created between NHK, the Japanese public broadcaster, the National Association of Broadcasters (NAB), and NAOC.
 A total of 1647 staff worked 386 cameras at the various venues and events, with coverage increasing by 55% over the 1994 Winter Olympics in Lillehammer.
 The Games were broadcast in 160 countries, 40 more than in Lillehammer, and it was estimated that 10.7 billion viewers watched the Games over the 16-day period.
 Some events were filmed and broadcast in analog high-definition television, with NHK broadcasting over 270 hours of coverage in Japan.

-Broadcasting rights totaled USD$513 million, which was a record for the Winter Olympics, and all contracts with 16 broadcasting rights' holders were record sums.
+Broadcasting rights totaled US$513 million, which was a record for the Winter Olympics, and all contracts with 16 broadcasting rights' holders were record sums.
 This money was split 60–40 between NAOC and the International Olympic Committee.
 The American broadcasting network, CBS, paid 375 million US dollars, to air the Games in the United States.
 The 1998 Winter Olympics are the most recent Olympic Games to not air on NBC in the United States, as the current contract with NBC started in 1999.